Naoufal-Rhioui/Data-Science-Projects/Natural disasters and FEMA payouts in the USA/README.md

-# Project 5: Natural disasters and FEMA payouts in the USA
+# Natural disasters and FEMA payouts in the USA

 ## Introduction